yemifatodu/meriskill-internship-daibetes-report/README.md

 ```

 ## 7. Conclusion
 This report provided a comprehensive exploratory data analysis and built a logistic regression model to predict diabetes outcomes.
-The interactive Dash app allows further exploration of the dataset.

 ---